Jerry White (criminal): Execution

 Then-governor Lawton Chiles signed a third and final death warrant scheduling White's execution to take place on December 4, 1995, at 12:05 p.m.
 Three hours prior to the scheduled execution, White received a last meal consisting of grilled round steak, French fried potatoes, coleslaw, toast, and orange juice.

 White was escorted to the electric chair shortly after noon.
 When asked for a final statement, White said, "I wish that all the people who can hear my voice will turn to the Lord Jesus Christ as I have."
 Prior to his execution, White had written a similar statement that he wanted to be released after he died, reading, "I have confessed all my sins before the Lord my God.
 I wish to express my sorrow to all of those I've pained."

 The execution began moments after White gave his verbal final statement.
-Witnesses to White's execution reported that he let out a muffled scream after the electricity began flowing through his body and that he sustained the scream, which faded in intensity over time, for approximately one minute.
-He was pronounced dead at 12:19 p.m.
+Witnesses to White's execution reported that he let out a muffled scream after the electricity began flowing through his body and that he sustained the scream for some time, although it faded in intensity over time; the electricity was administered for approximately one minute.
+White was pronounced dead at 12:19 p.m.